-10.14 Whilst Post Office are aware that some Applicants have raised the issue that their own records were removed and not returned to them there is no evidence produced or referenced by the Report to support the position that data being withheld has prejudiced an Applicant in any way.
+14. Whilst Post Office are aware that some Applicants have raised the issue that their own records were removed and not returned to them there is no evidence produced or referenced by the Report to support the position that data being withheld has prejudiced the Applicant in any way.